POSITION TITLE: Lead Orientation Director

 • articulating their skills and experiences with confidence.
 Becoming YU includes regular meetings with your student employment supervisor/coach for reflecting on your progress and getting valuable feedback

-JOB DESCRIPTION: The YODA Chair works for the Centre for Student Community & Leadership Development (SCLD) and reports to the New Student Transition Coordinator.
-The primary duty of the YODA Chair is to assist in coordinating all logistical aspects of Orientation Week and Orientation leader training.
+JOB DESCRIPTION: The Lead Orientation Director works for the Centre for Student Community & Leadership Development (SCLD) and reports to the New Student Transition Coordinator.
+The primary duty of the Lead Orientation Director is to support the delivery of Orientation Week programming at the university.
+The individual will be responsible for leading a team of student advisors and orientation planners in the delivery of first year student transition programming.
 He/she/they supports the values and the strategic direction of SCLD and always presents a professional image of themselves, SCLD and the University.

-In collaboration with the New Student Transition Coordinator, the YODA Chair organizes and executes all YODA (York Orientation Director’s Association) meetings.
+In collaboration with the New Student Transition Coordinator, the Lead Orientation Director organizes and executes all YODA (York Orientation Director’s Association) meetings.
 He/she/they also reviews orientation schedules and proposed events for compliance with University policies and in doing so, works closely with campus stakeholders such as the Temporary Use of University Space, Facilities, Parking and Transportation, Insurance and Risk Management, Food Services, Security, and others.
-Additionally, the YODA Chair serves as liaison between YODA and external groups/agencies/suppliers where need be.
+Additionally, the Lead Orientation Director serves as liaison between YODA and external groups/agencies/suppliers where need be.
+As well they will be lead on a team of orientation directors who support the transition process for new students.

-The YODA Chair will also assist in developing and implementing evaluation tools in conjunction with SCLD to measure the impact of Orientation and will assist with the updating of Orientation-related web and print materials.
+The Lead Orientation Director will also assist in developing and implementing evaluation tools in conjunction with SCLD to measure the impact of Orientation and will assist with the updating of Orientation-related web and print materials.
 These tools will also be used to form a strategic direction for orientation activities in the future.

-The job will begin in the Winter term of 2022 and will continue until the Fall of 2022.
+The job will begin in the Winter term of 2023 and will continue until the Fall of 2023.
 From the start date of the position until the end of April, the position will work for a maximum of 10 hours a week.
-From May until the first day of Orientation Week, the YODA Chair will work 34 hours a week.
+From May until the first day of Orientation Week, the incumbent will work 34 hours a week.
 Leading up to Orientation week, as well as during the first day some overtime may be required and the incumbent must be available.
-Following the end of Orientation Week, the YODA Chair will be required to wrap up any outstanding issues as well as submit a final report.
+Following the end of Orientation Week, the position will be required to wrap up any outstanding issues as well as submit a final report.
 Hours may shift from time to time to meet operational needs as necessary.
 Some evening and weekend work, in addition to regular work hours, will be expected as well.

 - Knowledge of and experience with University Policies and Procedures pertaining to all aspects of event planning and execution including previous experience with coordinating and organizing events at York